DhruvamSharma/Udacity-Baking-App/README.md

 Upon clicking a recipe, the user is presented with a list of steps.
 The user can also see the ingredient list.
 Their is a functionality to change the recipe within the steps list activity.
 In this activity, the user can also save the recipe to the widget.
 Upon selecting a step, the user is presented with more details about the steps and also a video if there is a video present that helps in making step more clear.

-All the activity or screens are different for the tablet and the phone.

 ### Ingredients
 1. Fragments